The New Tech of Relationships - Issue 67: Reboot - Nautilus

 Margaret E. Morris is a clinical psychologist, researcher, and creator of technologies to support well-being.
 A senior research scientist at Intel from 2002 to 2016, she has conducted user experience research at Amazon and is an affiliate faculty member in the Department of Human-Centered Design and Engineering at the University of Washington.

-Excerpted from Left to Our Own Devices: Outsmarting Smart Technology to Reclaim Our Relationships, Health, and Focus by Margaret E. Morris; © 2018 Massachusetts Institute of technology.
+Excerpted from Left to Our Own Devices: Outsmarting Smart Technology to Reclaim Our Relationships, Health, and Focus by Margaret E. Morris; © 2018 MIT Press.

 References